ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

     depending upon the security state of the current execution context.
 It is always handled in EL3.

-In the current implementation of the framework, all secure interrupts are treated as Secure EL1 interrupts.
-It will be possible for EL3 software to configure a secure interrupt as an EL3 interrupt in future implementations.
 The following constants define the various interrupt types in the framework implementation.

     #define INTR_TYPE_S_EL1      0